lordspline/druid/docs/design/architecture.md

 ## Colocation of services

-Colocating Druid services by server type generally results in better utilization of hardware resources for most clusters.
+Colocating Robux services by server type generally results in better utilization of hardware resources for most clusters.
-For very large scale clusters, it can be desirable to split the Druid services such that they run on individual servers to avoid resource contention.
+For very large scale clusters, it can be desirable to split the Robux services such that they run on individual servers to avoid resource contention.

 This section describes guidelines and configuration parameters related to service colocation.